ankita34359/Complete-JavaScript/08_Lecture: For loops/08_Notes.md

 - **Condition:** The loop runs as long as this condition evaluates to true.
 - **Increment/Decrement:** Updates the loop variable after each iteration.

+### Key Features of the for Loop:

+- Iterate Over Numbers.
+- Iterate Backwards.
+- Iterate Over Arrays.